billionspod/billionspod.github.io/_posts/2016-11-28-Ep19-Social-Media-With-Smell.md

 Episode 19!

-Comedian **Nick Capper** co-host of the **Highway to Nothing** podcast joins Billions inc. to work on an idea Simon Zack Dyer, formerly Townsville now Melbourne Comedian makes his first ever podcast appearance as he joins Billions inc to start a social media platform / telephone hardware manufacturer that lets you send and share smells over the internet, a genius idea tweeted to us by @muddlingupsound!
+Zack Dyer, formerly Townsville now Melbourne Comedian makes his first ever podcast appearance as he joins Billions inc to start a social media platform / telephone hardware manufacturer that lets you send and share smells over the internet, a genius idea tweeted to us by @muddlingupsound!

 Listen to the episode now!